campbellmarianna/Naturally-Mee/README.md

 # Naturally Mee

-Naturally Mee is intended to show users 100% vegan products.
+Naturally Mee shows users 100% vegan products.
 It also directs users to where they can purchase the product.

 ### Preview Samples